rojin-sharrr/mcp-google-calendar/README.md

    - Save the auth key, you'll need to add its path to the JSON in the next step
    - Add your email address as a test user under the [Audience screen](https://console.cloud.google.com/auth/audience)
       - Note: it might take a few minutes for the test user to be added.
 The OAuth consent will not allow you to proceed until the test user has propagated.
-      - Note about test mode: While an app is in test mode the auth tokens will expire after 1 week and need to be refreshed by running `npm run auth`.
+      - Note about test mode: While an app is in test mode the auth tokens will expire after 1 week and need to be refreshed (see Re-authentication section below).

 ### Installation